memgraph/docs/mage/query-modules/python/temporal-graph-networks.md

 ```
 Our `torch.nn.Module` is organized as follows:
-  * processing previous batches - if you follow *[research paper](https://arxiv.org/abs/2006.10637)* this will include a new calculation of messages collected for each node in the form of
+  * processing previous batches - if you follow the *[research paper](https://arxiv.org/abs/2006.10637)* this will include a new calculation of messages collected for each node in the form of
     **message function**, aggregation of messages for each node in form of **message aggregator** and finally updating of each of the node's memory
     with **memory updater**
   * afterward we create a computation graph used by **graph attention layer** or **graph sum layer**